For the 2025 school year, there are 2 community colleges serving 677 students in Richardson, Texas.

 What is community college diversity score in Richardson, TX?

-Dallas County, TX community colleges have a diversity score of 0.71, which is higher than the national average of 0.70 (view national diversity statistics).
+Community colleges in Dallas County, TX have a diversity score of 0.66, which is lower than the national average of 0.74 (compared to national diversity statistics).

 How diverse are community college in Richardson, TX?